allaboard-dev/prismic-elixir/README.md

 This is an Elixir-based SDK for Prismic.io.
 Based on the [TheRealReal/prismic-elixir](https://travis-ci.org/TheRealReal/prismic-elixir), but forked to add support for the Prismic v2 API.

+**Note:** This is currently not intended to be used outside All Aboard.

 Mostly based on https://github.com/prismicio/ruby-kit and https://github.com/prismicio/javascript-kit

 - The primary authors of this library are: